MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/azure-ai-siemens-industrial-edge-content.md

 This scenario addresses the challenge of integrating machine learning models developed in Azure with factory operations that are managed by Siemens Industrial Edge devices.
 The primary objective is to ensure efficient, secure, and automated deployment and monitoring of AI models in industrial environments.

-The development of this architecture was driven by the necessity for seamless and reliable deployment of AI-driven applications in manufacturing and stringent operational requirements.
+The need for seamless and reliable deployment of AI-driven applications in manufacturing and strict operational requirements prompted the development of this architecture.
 This solution minimizes manual intervention, reduces production disruptions, and enhances the visibility of machine learning models on the shop floor.

 ## Potential use cases